Senior School Assessment

 - provide students with assessment feedback as soon as possible within a timely period.
 The feedback should include detailed marking keys or assessment rubrics and with guidance about how best to undertake future tasks

-- should a course establish individual student assessment files and retain tasks at school, teachers will provide detailed Post-Task Outlines for annotation purposes (with the exception listed in Section 2) and make available students’ assessment files at a time suitable to the teacher and student.
+- establish individual student assessment files where appropriate and retain tasks at school, teachers will provide detailed Post-Task Outlines for annotation purposes (with the exception listed in Section 2) and make available students’ assessment files at a time suitable to the teacher and student

 - meet school and external timelines for assessment and reporting